What to Look for In a Servo Coupling

 Often times the negative affects will outweigh the positives and force the user to look for another type of coupling.
 In applications using smaller motors, a large percentage of the motor’s torque is used to overcome the inertia of the coupling, seriously reducing the performance of the system.

-The oldham coupling is a three piece coupling comprised of two hubs and a center member.
+Theis a three piece coupling comprised of two and a .
 The center disk, which is usually made of a plastic or, less commonly, a metallic material, is the torque transmitting element.
 Torque transmission is accomplished by mating slots in the center disk, located on opposite sides of the disk and oriented 90 degrees apart, with drive tenons on the hubs.
 The slots of the disk fit on the tenons of the hub with a slight press fit.
 This press fit allows the coupling to operate with zero backlash.

 Over time it should be noted that the sliding of the disk over the tenons will create wear to the point the coupling will cease to be zero backlash.The disks, however, are inexpensive items that are easily replaced and a new insert will restore the couplings original performance